 - Add black pepper to salads and soups to get relief from throat inflammation.

 - Hold your lower belly while sneezing.
-It can help avoid the pain in the round ligaments.
+It can help avoid the pain and stretching in the round ligaments.

 - If the urine leakage is frequent, wear a panty liner to prevent wetting.